fniksic/fniksic.github.io/_pages/teaching.md

   Here are my [lecture notes on propositional logic](/assets/files/propositional-logic.pdf), and my [solution](https://github.com/fniksic/labyrinth) to [Problem L (Labyrinth)](https://ipsc.ksp.sk/2013/real/problems/l.html) from [IPSC 2013](https://ipsc.ksp.sk/2013/problems) that reduces the problem to [SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem).

+At the Department of Mathematics, University of Zagreb, I was a student assistant for the following courses:

+* Application of Parallel Computers (Summer 2009)
+* Introduction to Parallel Computing (Winter 2008)
+* Set Theory (Summer 2008)